whats2000/paper2slides/README.md

 Replace `<arxiv_id>` with the desired arXiv paper ID.
 The ID can be identified from the URL: the ID for `https://arxiv.org/abs/xxxx.xxxx` is `xxxx.xxxx`.

+For local PDF files, use the `--pdf` flag followed by the path to your PDF file.

 The underlying `tex2beamer.py` and `beamer2pdf.py` scripts handle the core functionality:
 - `tex2beamer.py` downloads and processes the arXiv paper using `arxiv-to-prompt`, then generates Beamer slides via OpenAI API